How To Behave On Set

 Shooting the Right Way

 One of the hardest things for beginning filmmakers to internalize is that there is a smart way to organize a shooting day.
-Try to follow this simple plan: BLOCK, LIGHT, REHEARSE, SHOOT.
+Try to follow this simple plan: BLOCK, LIGHT, REHEARSE, SHOOT

-Any professional will tell you that the time you spend blocking out the entire scene — from top to bottom — in the actual location where you’re shooting, will more than make up for time saved.
+The time you spend blocking out the entire scene — from top to bottom — in the actual location where you’re shooting, will more than make up for time saved.

-Once your sound, picture, wardrobe, production design and assistant directors see exactly where the characters will be moving, it becomes way easier to set up for the actual shooting.
+Once your sound, picture, wardrobe, production design, and assistant directors see exactly where the characters will be moving, it becomes way easier to set up for the actual shooting.

 Occasionally there will be changes that need to be made in the blocking because of technical issues.
 When the cast arrives back on set, after the lighting is done, the rehearsal can incorporate all of those changes much easier — because everyone has worked on the original conception.